Quantum Information Ordering and Differential Privacy: Introduction

-In the process of studying the contraction for divergences, we observe that in the classical case, there exists a pure $(\eps + \log(1/1-\delta))$-DP pair of distributions which can be obtained by \emph{truncating} the original $(\eps,\delta)$-DP pair.
-Further, we show that this truncated pair is not far ($O(\delta)$, in $L_1$ distance) from the original pair.
-We use this truncated pair to obtain a meaningful upper-bound on the relative entropy (when it is well-defined) of the original $(\eps,\delta)$-DP pair of distributions using the continuity of the relative entropy.
-This upper-bound recovers the known result for $\delta=0,$ \cite{KOV15,DRS22} as a special case.

-Moreover, these contraction-based analyses serve to connect the channel-level action with both privacy guarantees and investigator-agnostic limits on information extraction, by bounding how much input distinctions can be suppressed at the output, we obtain direct, worst-case control of output distinguishability (useful for hypothesis-testing-based privacy statements) and of output information quantities (useful for bounding mutual information, Fisher-information-based estimation limits).
+A crucial technical contribution in this step addresses the difficulty of the $\delta > 0$ regime.
+The additive $\delta$ term typically complicates the analysis of entropic quantities.
+We observe that, similar to the classical case, there exists a \emph{pure} $(\eps + \log(1/1-\delta))$-DP pair of distributions that can be obtained by \emph{truncating} the original $(\eps,\delta)$-DP pair.
+We formally extend this to the quantum domain, showing that this truncated pair is close ($O(\delta)$ in $L_1$ distance) to the original pair.
+We use this truncated pair to obtain a meaningful upper bound on the relative entropy of the original $(\eps,\delta)$-DP pair using the continuity of relative entropy.
+This upper bound recovers the known result for $\delta=0$ \cite{KOV15,DRS22} as a special case.
+Moreover, these contraction-based analyses serve to connect the channel-level action with both privacy guarantees and the limits on adversarial extraction.
+By bounding how much input distinctions are suppressed at the output, we obtain direct, worst-case control of output distinguishability (useful for bounding the success of hypothesis-testing attacks) and of output information quantities (limiting the precision of Fisher-information-based estimation).